The GE Implementation Task Force Will Update This Section As We Recieve Your Questions

 A: No. Our GE program does not allow a single course to be in two GE Knowledge and Skills areas.

-Major Course Revision Form
+Major Course Revision Process

 Q. What should the Major Course Revision Proposal include?